jmoore53/rails-skeleton/README.md

 # README

-It includes the barebones + a little bit more to get you up and running.
+This repo includes a barebones rails 6.0.0 application plus a little bit more to get you up and running.

-This was made for:
+This repo is meant for use with:
   - Ruby: ruby 2.6.3p62 (2019-04-16 revision 67580) [x86_64-darwin18]
   - Rails: 6.0.0
   - Webpacker: 4.0.7